loicdescotte/loicdescotte.github.io/_posts/2026-04-26-drum-humanizer-logic-pro.md

 # Humanizing MIDI Drums in Logic Pro with Scripter

-Music is my main hobby, and I occasionally work on **[Dabula](https://dabula-music.bandcamp.com/album/dabula)** — a post-rock/doom/stoner project for which I handle everything from composition to recording and audio production.
+Music is one of my main hobbies, and I occasionally work on **[Dabula](https://dabula-music.bandcamp.com/album/dabula)** — a post-rock/doom/stoner project for which I handle everything from composition to recording and audio production.

 MIDI drums can sound stiff and mechanical, and doing it all manually is tedious and time-consuming.
 So I wrote a Logic Pro Scripter script (with the help of Claude AI) to handle the humanization automatically, and I'm sharing it here in full detail.
 Disclaimer : this is an experiment, I don't have enough perspective yet to tell if it does the job musically speaking, but I wanted to at least share the technical aspect of it.